andrewlikescats/andrewlikescats/README.md

 <br/> 2. sometimes i space out and dont pay attention to things, please be patient.

-<br/> 3. i'm dyslexic and type fast, so I have a hard time at both spelling and reading, i'll probably ask to repeat smth, i don't mean to be rude in any ways.
+<br/> 3. i'm dyslexic and type fast, so I have a hard time at both spelling and reading, i'll probably ask you to repeat smth, i don't mean to be rude in any ways.

 <br/> 4.
-PLEASE dont correct/mock my english when i mispell sumn, i have a total of 0 respect for that language <3 (also a take back to topic 3. i have no control over what i type because most times i stumble on my thoughts.)
+PLEASE dont correct/mock my english when i mispell sumn, i have a total of 0 respect for that language (also a take back to topic 3. i have no control over what i type because most times i stumble on my thoughtz.)

-<br/> 5. ***DO NOT, IN ANY SITUATION COPY OR TAKE INSPIRATION FROM MY PONIES.
-MOST OF MY PONIES COME FROM LOOKING AT REFERENCES AND MY OWN WORK.***
+<br/> 5. ***NO COPIES OR INSPIRATION FROM MY PONIES, FANGZ <3.***

-<br/>  that's about it, thank you for checking this out !! ♡
+<br/>  thatz about it, thank you for checking thiz out !! ♡

 <!---